 Should I get the vaccine if I’m pregnant?
 What are health experts recommending?

-Have an honest discussion with your OB or midwife about your concerns, your individual health conditions and if they can increase your risk of getting COVID-19, what to expect if you get COVID-19, as well as what we do and don’t know about COVID-19 and the COVID-19 vaccine for you and your baby.
+Have an honest discussion with your OB or midwife about your concerns, your individual health conditions and the risks, what to expect and what we do and don’t know about the COVID-19 vaccine.
 This will help you understand and weigh the risks associated with getting COVID-19 illness versus the risks and benefits of getting the COVID-19 vaccine.
 You can then work together to develop a plan that works best for you in deciding to vaccinate yourself or not; and if so, when is the best time.

 I’m breastfeeding.
 Should I get the COVID-19 vaccine?

-The CDC, American College of Obstetrics and Gynecology and Society for Maternal-Fetal Medicine all recommend getting the COVID vaccine while breastfeeding.
+The CDC, American College of Obstetrics and Gynecology and Society for Maternal-Fetal Medicine all recommend getting the COVID-19 vaccine while breastfeeding.

 By getting the vaccine while breastfeeding, not only will you protect yourself from getting sick from COVID-19 but the antibodies that your body forms when you get the vaccine may also cross into your breastmilk and help protect baby too.
 In general, when your body forms antibodies, those antibodies go through your breastmilk to protect your baby.
 There is no proof yet of this with COVID-19 antibodies because studies are ongoing right now with breastfeeding women, but there is certainly no reason to believe there would be any harm in breastfeeding after getting the vaccine.